thomaspark/snowball/readme.txt

 == Changelog ==

+= 0.3.1 =
+* Include Snowball articles on front page, search, and archives
+* Add compatibility with Co-Authors Plus plugin through [author] shortcode
+* For text module, properly wrap last paragraph in p tags, interpret new lines as br tags, and format HTML code

 = 0.3.0 =
 * Option to add custom HTML head code that applies styles and scripts to whole article
 * Option to export graph blocks as SVG
 * Set correct position for fixed toolbar after other admin widgets load
 * Add support for excerpts and features images
-* For Splash module, crop background image from center instead of top left
+* For splash module, crop background image from center instead of top left
-* For Splash module, set default background and text colors to white and black respectively
+* For splash module, set default background and text colors to white and black respectively

 = 0.2.5 =
 * Change custom module directory from wp-content/plugins/snowball-custom-modules/ to wp-content/uploads/snowball/modules